SeemuAli/BIOL68400_SS/README.md

 lrg2bed_test3.py {your_LRG_xml_file_name}
 ```
 ### Requirements
 This script was developed and tested using Python 3.7.0.
-Using any other version may cause errors or faulty results.
+It has been tested on Python 2.7.3, however using any other version may cause errors or faulty results.

 - Python == 3.7.0.
 - pytest == X.X.